-Age Characteristics Risk of Injury Prevention Tips 1 and 2 years Likes to go fast Is unsteady Tries to reach objects Runs Walks up and down stairs Likes to climb Pushes and pulls objects Can open doors, drawers, gates and windows Throws balls and others objects Begins talking, but cannot express needs Motor vehicle injuries Falls Burns Poisoning Choking Drowning Child abuse Heat-related illness Prevention rips Put toddler gates on stairways and keep any doors to cellars and porches locked.
+Stage of Development Characteristics Types of Injuries Prevention Tips Toddlers (1-3 years old) Like to go fast Are unsteady Try to reach objects Run Walk up and down stairs Like to climb Push and pull objects Can open doors, drawers, gates and windows Throw balls and others objects Begin talking, but cannot express needs Begin to eat a greater variety of foods Motor vehicle injuries Falls Burns Poisoning Choking Drowning Child abuse Heat-related illness Pull over accidents Collisions with objects and other children Put toddler gates on stairways and keep any doors to cellars and porches locked.
 Show child how to climb up and down stairs.
 Remove sharp-edged furniture from frequently used areas.
 Turn handles to back of stove while cooking.
 Teach child the meaning of "hot."
 Keep electric cords out of child's reach.
-Use shock stops or furniture to cover used and unused outlets.
+Use electric outlet covers or furniture to cover used and unused outlets.
 Store household products such as cleaners, chemicals, medicines and cosmetics in high places and locked cabinets.
 Check for sources of lead in the environment.
 Avoid giving child peanuts, popcorn, raw vegetables and any other food that could cause choking.
 Toys should not have small parts.
+Watch children carefully during arts and crafts projects for mouthing of paints, brushes, paste and other materials.
+Use nontoxic supplies.
 Always carefully supervise; never leave a child alone in or near any body of water even for a few seconds.
 Check floors and reachable areas carefully for small objects such as pins, buttons, coins, etc. Never leave toddlers in a car.
 Provide shade in outdoor areas.
-Take water breaks 3 and 4 years Begins making choices Has lots of energy Seeks approval and attention Traffic injuries Burns Play area Poisoning Tools and equipment Heat-related illness Check and maintain playground equipment and environment.
-Child should play on age and weight-appropriate equipment.
-The surface under and around play equipment should be soft and shock absorbent.
+Take water breaks.
+Preschoolers (3-5 years old) Begin making choices Have lots of energy Seek approval and attention Traffic injuries Burns Playground injuries Poisoning Tools and equipment Heat-related illness Check and maintain playground equipment and the outdoor environment.
+Provide age and weight-appropriate equipment.
+Provide an impact surface under and around play equipment to absorb shock.
 Use specifically approved surface materials.
-Check that child is dressed appropriately to avoid strangulation (e.g., no drawstrings on shirt, jackets, etc.).
-Store household products, medicines and cosmetics out of child's sight and reach.
-Check for sources of lead in the environment Teach child about the difference between food and nonfood, and what is not good to eat.
-Watch child carefully during arts and crafts projects for mouthing of paints, brushes, paste and other materials.
+Check that children are dressed appropriately to avoid strangulation (e.g., no drawstrings on shirt, jackets, etc.).
+Store household products, medicines and cosmetics out of children's sight and reach.
+Check for sources of lead in the environment.
+Teach child the difference between food and nonfood.
 Use nontoxic supplies.
 Store garden equipment, scissors and sharp knives out of reach.
 Teach child the safe use of tools and other equipment, and supervise carefully when using.
-Never leave toddlers in a car.
-Provide shade in outdoor areas.
-Take water breaks 5 years and up Is stronger Likes to explore the neighborhood Will ask for information Will seek out playmates Becomes involved in sports Plans and carries out ideas Traffic injuries Burns Play area Guns Heat-related illness Teach pedestrian and traffic safety rules.
-Older children must wear safety belts.
-Be a positive role model: cross streets correctly and wear a safety belt at all times when traveling in a car.
-Always use helmets even on bicycles with training wheels or tricycles.
-Teach children how to drop and roll if their clothing catches fire.
-Practice fire drills so child becomes familiar with the escape route and the sound of the smoke alarm.
-Keep matches and lighters away from children.
-Stress bringing found matches to adults.
-Check and maintain playground equipment and environment.
-Child should play on developmental and weight appropriate equipment.
-The surface under and around play equipment should be soft and shock absorbent.
-Use specifically approved surface materials.
-Teach safe play rules and encourage child to put toys away after playing.
-Do not keep guns or any other weapons in the child care setting.
+Never leave children in a car.
 Provide shade in outdoor areas.
 Take water breaks.